LaurenceGA/go-crev/README.md

 A cryptographically verifiable code review system for go packages.

+:construction: This project is under construction and not currently usable :construction:

 [Crev](https://github.com/crev-dev/crev/) is a language and ecosystem agnostic, distributed code review system.

 go-crev is an implementation of Crev as a command line tool integrated with go dependency management.
 This tool helps gophers evaluate the quality and trustworthiness of their package dependencies.